devoworm/AoDT/GRNs/README.md

 3) leads to asymmetric morphologies.

 Connectionist architectures can also be used to model GRNs.
 Chapter 4 of "Ingenious Genes: How Gene Regulation Networks Evolve to Control Development" by Roger Samson (MIT Press).

+* addresses issue of evolvability.

+* information processing and regulatory systems (how does boolean networks act on target given environmental variation).